8 Countries Near Turkey and the reasons you must visit

 It’s famous for its natural beauty and hot springs, Bursa is situated on the foothills of Mount Uludag and offers visitors plenty of skiing opportunities during winter months.

-Bursa is also known for it’s mosques and historical sites from the early Ottoman Empire.
+Bursa is also known for its mosques and historical sites from the early Ottoman Empire.

 During the time of the lucrative Silk Road, Bursa was known for being the largest center of silk trade in both the Byzantine and Ottoman empires.